 Young Agrarians presents the Business Bootcamp for New Farmers!
 This online, community-based program will give you the space and skills to write a stellar business plan for the farm of your dreams.

-The second round of the Business Bootcamp is now full.
-Please sign up for the waitlist using the “Take this course” button avoce.
-We will be running another round in Fall 2021.
+We will be running another round of the Business Bootcamp in Fall 2021.
 Sign up for the Young Agrarians newsletter to be the first to find out about it!

 The Business Bootcamp will cover everything from writing a mission statement to creating a financial plan to defining a marketing strategy.
 In this program you will have the opportunity to: